-Let’s begin, as always do, with the facts.
-Just a few days back, FIFA 19 developers Electronic Arts announced a freshly-minted deal between the company and all member teams in the world’s most watched football championship, meaning of course the English Premier League (EPL).
+Let’s begin as always with the facts.
+Just a few days back, FIFA 19 developers Electronic Arts announced a freshly-minted deal between the company and all teams in the world’s most-watched football championship, the English Premier League (EPL).

 Now, it looks like the whole lot of them are quite happy to participate.
 Meanwhile, Discovery Networks Denmark signed up a water-shed partnership with esports host and festival DreamHack, agreeing to add every Danish Superliga team in a similar eSuperliga for the upcoming EA FIFA 19.

 Follow the Money

 As you may have thought, money plays a big part here.
 But esports is developing between their traditional bastion and that’s a good thing, and besides – the news was met with quite the excitement from both the Danish Superliga and DreamHack CEO and President Marcus Lindmark.

 Superliga’s President, Claus Thomsen was the first to comment acknowledging the significant landmark achieved here:

 We are very proud to finally unveil the eSuperliga.
 Several of the biggest clubs in Denmark have been engaged in esports for some time, while for others this is a new ballgame.
 Therefore, we are very happy to have DreamHack on board, bringing years of international esports tournament experience to the table.
 We look forward to presenting FIFA esports with a quality, that matches a traditional TV broadcast.

 Mr. Lindmark himself has been quite supportive of the freshly established partnership, as for DreamHack, adding titles that have been inspired by real sports is a novelty as well.